cite-architecture/cite-services-spec/texts/1.0/texts-specification-1.0.DRAFT.md

 ### Default format

-JSON is the default reply forma (and currently the only defined format).
+JSON is the default reply format (and currently the only defined format).

 ## Exceptions